SaintRyoh/rabbithole/README.md

 ```

 **HINT:** Hit the windows key + s to see Rabbithole's help and keybindings page.
-i3 users will notice the keytbindings are very familiar.
+i3 users will notice the keybindings are very familiar.
 Newcomers, hit **Win+d** to start your program launcher.
 Your computer is at your fingertips.

 ### Upcoming Features (Based on User Feedback)
 - [ ] Toggleable menubars with options to hide/show on mouse movement
 - [ ] YouTube tutorial video (install, usage, etc.)
 - [ ] Easier settings management (settings manager app)
-- [ ] More changeable settings
+- [ ] More customizable settings.lua (size/location of widget bars)
 - [ ] Fixing session.dat bug on first run
 ## _Enter the Rabbithole._